-- Noortje Marres – professor of Digital Sociology, University of Warwick
+- Noortje Marres – Associate professor in the Centre for Interdisciplinary Technologies (CIM) at the University of Warwick (UK)

 Organized by De Dépendance in collaboration with EIPK, CPI and BAR.
-This programme is part of the Research by Debate Project and supported by the Creative Industries Fund NL, The Pierre Bayle Foundation, the European Institute for Public Knowledge, the Departement of Public Administration and Sociology (EUR) and the Fleur Groenendijk Foundation.
+This programme is part of the Research by Debate Project and supported by the Creative Industries Fund NL, The Pierre Bayle Foundation, the Erasmus Institute for Public Knowledge, the Department of Public Administration and Sociology (EUR), the Erasmusstichting, the Fleur Groenendijk Foundation, and STOER.